Eviction Diversion Tracker

 Welcome to the Eviction Diversion Tracker, a Texas Housers resource that allows users to understand and interpret data related to our efforts to make evictions in Texas rare and fair.
 The resource currently consists of two dashboards:

-- Emergency Rental Assistance Dashboard: Tracks the efficiency and equitability of Covid-19 rent relief distribution in Texas.
+- Emergency Rental Assistance Dashboard (Archived): Tracks the efficiency and equitability of Covid-19 rent relief distribution in Texas.

 The two dashboards can each be viewed as a standalone, or they can be used together, for example to identify counties that still have rent relief available but are experiencing an uptick in new eviction cases entering the courts.